haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 This is a hands-on workshop, so please bring the equipment that you need to work on GHC (laptop, power adapter, etc).
 Swiss electricity is 220 volts, 50 Hz AC.
 [Swiss power outlets](https://en.wikipedia.org/wiki/AC_power_plugs_and_sockets#Swiss_SN_441011_(Type_J)) are different than in many European countries, so please bring an appropriate adapter if necessary.
 Drinking fountains are not common in Europe, so please bring a refillable water bottle.

 Please make sure that you have [checked out and built](https://gitlab.haskell.org/ghc/ghc/-/wikis/building) a recent GHC from source **before arriving**.
+In a separate checkout, please [build the JavaScript backend](https://gitlab.haskell.org/ghc/ghc/-/wikis/javascript-backend/building) as well.
 You should also have a working [GHC GitLab account](https://gitlab.haskell.org/users/sign_up) prior to arrival.
 If you have difficulties, the GHC developers have recommended asking for support in `#ghc` on [Matrix](https://matrix.to/#/#ghc:libera.chat) or IRC.

 #### Checklist